k8s-1/pyskel/README.md

 - Quickstart project for modern python projects
 - Code folder name should match the project title e.g. 'pyskel'
+- Teach beginner pythoneers how to structure projects

 ## Structure
 ```